gsusgg/ComfyUI_CozyGen/README.md

 ## 🤝 Contributing

-I do not plan to update this further, but wanted to share what I had.
+I do not plan to update this forever, but wanted to share what I have.
 Feel free to take it and update it on your own!

 ## 📄 License